 Like (quote-syntax datum), but the source locations of datum are preserved.
+If a source-expr is provided, then it is used in place of a syntax-source value for each syntax object within datum.

 Unlike a quote-syntax form, the results of evaluating the expression multiple times are not necessarily eq?.